Utah Administrative Code

 (E) Annual reports required:

-Aquaculture facility owners, fish processing plant owners, and brokers shall submit annual reports of all sales, transfers, and purchases to the Department at the time of the COR renewal, pursuant to R58-17-8(B)(2).
+Aquaculture facility owners, aquatic animal processing plant owners, and brokers shall submit annual reports of all sales, transfers, and purchases to the Department at the time of the COR renewal, pursuant to R58-17-8(B)(2).
 Report forms will be provided by the Department.

 (b) Number, size and weight by species.